chef-boneyard/windows/README.md

 * Windows 7
 * Windows Server 2008 (R1, R2)

-The `windows_task` LWRP requires Windows Server 2008 due to its API usage.
+The `windows_task` and `windows_home` LWRPs require Windows Server 2008 or higher due to its API usage.

 ### Cookbooks
 The following cookbooks provided by Chef Software are required as noted: